You don't have to "fix yourself, by yourself"

 What is the online format like for the education materials?

-Once you enroll (Sept 1st for those that pre-enroll), you immediately get new navigation menus on the Perfectly Produce website.
+Once you enroll, you immediately get new navigation menus on the Perfectly Produce website.
 You get instant access to the member areas which include “Program Materials” and “Benedictine CARE Community Forum”.
-In the “Program Materials” area, you will be given a step by step list of topics.
-When you click on a step, you are provided PDFs to download (just like chapters of a book).
-These materials provide education, goals, and resources like cooking ideas, charts, etc. It is a very simple and comfortable process.
-Then, during the week, Teri will also be emailing group members with additional guidance and support.
+In the “Program Materials” area, you will be given the list of chapters.
+When you click on a chapter, you are provided PDFs to download (just like chapters of a book).
+These materials provide education, goals, and other resources.
+It is a very simple and comfortable process.

 Is there a self-guided version of Benedictine CARE?
 Do I have to join a group?

-The monthly group meeting is an essential way that Benedictine Spirituality is woven into the program.
+There is only the group option for Benedictine CARE.
+The group meetings are an essential way that Benedictine Spirituality is woven into the program.
 The Benedictine Tradition is rooted in formation happening through Community.
 It will be through this community experience that individuals share and learn the process of consistently making desired lifestyle changes.
 Many feel that health is personal and that dietary changes are individual choices and to be done independently.
 We eat and care for ourselves and then we connect to the community.
 But this is the very vulnerability that we see in clinical practice; the lack of connection to others with similar intentions inhibiting long term adherence to health goals.
 And this is where the Benedictine value of Community will be supportive.
-In addition to the monthly meetings, the community aspect will also be nurtured online through private member forums where continued discussions and sharing of tips and ideas will continue.

 If I join an In-Person Group but miss a meeting, can I join the Zoom meeting that week?

 What if I know going in that I have a conflict with either Zoom or In-Person meeting times?